-- Policy to be posted on the school website and given to staff. - Policy to be part of school induction pack for new staff, including information and guidance where appropriate - All staff must read and sign the 'Staff Acceptable Use of Technology Agreement' and 'Staff Electronic Devices Policy' before using any school technology resource - Regular updates and training on online safety for all staff, including any revisions to the policy - Pupil Online Code of Conduct is discussed annually with children. - Online safety is included in the Home/School Agreement which the wider community sign on entry
+- Policy to be posted on the school website and given to staff. - Policy to be part of school induction pack for new staff, including information and guidance where appropriate - All staff must read and sign the 'Staff Code Of Conduct and Acceptable Use Policy' before using any school technology resource - Regular updates and training on online safety for all staff, including any revisions to the policy - Pupil Online Code of Conduct is discussed annually with children. - Online safety is included in the Home/School Agreement which the wider community sign on entry